-Wrongful Death Attorneys in South Carolina
+Wrongful Death Accident Attorneys in South Carolina

 FILING A WRONGFUL DEATH CLAIM

 With the many lakes in South Carolina, the likelihood of an accident involving boats is great.
-As with vehicles, boating accidents can be caused by other boaters or with a malfunction with the boat when it has not been well maintained.
+As with vehicles, accidents can be caused by other boaters or with a malfunction with the boat when it has not been well maintained.
 A driver can also be liable in the event they are operating while intoxicated or failing to provide a proper lookout for other boaters.
 If a fatal accident has been caused by another boater or there is a concern that there was a defect with the boat itself, you may be entitled to compensation.

 We do not want to believe that products can be unsafe, but sometimes things can go awry in the manufacturing process or with the information the company provides or fails to provide.
 This could include a part being defective or a drug being mislabeled.
-If you believe a loved one may have died from the result of a bad product, you may be entitled for compensation under the wrongful death statute.
+If you believe a loved one may have died from the result of a bad product, you may be entitled to compensation under the wrongful death statute.

-The best South Carolina Wrongful Death Attorneys agree that there are different damages available in a wrongful death action.
+There are different damages available in a wrongful death action.

 This would include medical costs from ambulatory bills, to physician costs, to emergency room costs.
 There could be additional medical costs if your loved one lived for a few hours or days after the incident.
-Funeral expenses to include burial expenses, cremation expenses, and a coffin or urn can also be recovered.
+Funeral expenses to include burial expenses, cremation expenses, and a coffin or urn, can also be recovered.
 Any time missed from work may also be compensated where it relates to the medical attention and care of the loved one prior to death, funeral and arrangements, or other post-death matters to attend.
 You may even be entitled to lost wages you will no longer receive due to the death of a loved one.

 These damages include those that do not have a price tag.
 With medical expenses and other economic damages, there is an out-of-pocket loss that can easily be calculated.
 Yet with non-economic damages, there is no set amount for the loss that has been suffered.

-- Non-economic damages can include pain and suffering which would encompass the at-fault party paying for the loss of a loved one that was caused by a negligent or willful act of harm.
+- Non-economic damages can include pain and suffering, which would encompass the at-fault party paying for the loss of a loved one that was caused by a negligent or willful act of harm.